knpuniversity/whats-new-symfony3/knpu/micro-kernel.md

 Next, we need to load the annotation routes.
 That's *super* easy.

-Create an `$annotationRoutes` variable and set it to `$route->import()`.
-Now, import whatever routing resource you want, like a YAML or XML file.
+Use `$routes->import()`.
+Pass it whatever routing resource you want, like a YAML or XML file.
 In our case, import the annotations from the `Controller` directory with `__DIR__.'/../src/AppBundle/Controller'`.
-Pass `annotation` - the "type" as the second arg.
+Pass `/` as the second argument - that's the prefix - and `annotation` - the "type" - as the last arg.

 This should feel familiar too: it's equivalent to importing routes in a YAML file with `resource` and `type` keys.
 Really it's the exact same thing, just done in PHP instead.

-Finish this off with `$routes->mount('/', $annotationRoutes)`.
-This says "Yo!
-Load these new routes into our system".
-Don't forget this line, or cool things *won't* happen.

 We're done!
 But please, please don't get too excited, it's not going to work quite yet.
 Refresh anyways to see what's happening.